Moel Famau Walk from Moel Famau Car Park

 The Hut at Bwlch Pen Barras serves hot drink and food.
 Open every day in the season, weekends only in winter.

-Hazards: Largely a straightforward walk.
+Largely a straightforward walk with straightforward navigation

-Parking: plenty of parking at car park
+plenty of parking at car park

 This walking route is only 6km, so this is an ideal quick easy walk for when time is at a premium.
 If you’ve got more time then combine it with one of the many other routes in the Clwydian Hills on the site.
 Not only do you get to climb a hill, you get to walk along Offa’s Dyke LDP for a short distance as this crosses the entire Clwydian Range.